 States can also fund and promote education around advance care planning.
 Colorado agencies have not taken on these roles, but CDPHE does administer the CPR directive and participates in the Colorado Advance Directives Consortium.

 Public policy has a limited role in helping to increase advance care planning.
 A balance of community-led and provider-led efforts to increase the use of advance directives will be key, including educating all Coloradans about the need to have ongoing discussions with trusted family, friends or doctors about their preferences.

 Opportunities remain to target outreach and education efforts, particularly for the one-third of older adults in Colorado without advance directives.
 Other opportunities exist for black and Latino populations and for people with lower incomes.

 The Colorado Medical Decision Treatment Act formally recognizes the right of competent adults to accept or reject medical treatment.
 It also creates a process for people to plan for making medical decisions in the event they are unconscious or incompetent.

 Colorado Revised Statutes, Title 15, Article 18.

 Resources for Coloradans

-Advance directive forms can be found on the Colorado Advance Directives Consortium website.
+Advance directive forms can be found on the Center for Improving Value in Health Care (CIVHC) website."